 The program has had more than 86 faculty participate so far.
 The structure of the program is a semester-long, seminar-type course in which faculty read and discuss the research literature on mentoring, and learn how to apply those lessons in their own mentoring relationships.
 Readings and assignments take about 2 hours per week.

 2019 meetings will occur each week on Wednesdays from 12:45-2:00p.m. in the Cleveland Room of Thwing Center, beginning on August 28 and ending on December 4.
 Lunch will be provided at each session.
 There will be no session on November 27 due to the Thanksgiving holiday on November 28.

 Enrollment in the program implies a commitment by the faculty member to attend and participate in all 14 weekly sessions, submit weekly journals, participate in program evaluations, and complete other assignments as may be required.

 Since attendance and participation is so crucial to the success of the program, please check your calendars to make sure that you can attend ALL the sessions.
 While we understand that unanticipated professional and personal commitments may cause you to miss a session (or even perhaps two in very extreme situations), missing more than two will result in automatic withdrawal from the program.

 Those who complete the program receive a $2,500 grant for academic purposes to be used during the next calendar year.

-The deadline for applications is Friday, May 10.
+The deadline for applications for the 2020 cohort is Friday, May 1, 2020.
 Applications should consist of: